yochaigal/cairn/wip/2e/setting.md

 - **Apparatus**: A _Map of the Dead_.
 It opens a path to the underworld, and to the secrets of the dead.
 - **Position**: The _Seaside Athenaeum_ is both well-defended and steeped in forbidden secrets.
 - **Renown**: None would dare defy the _Guild_ publicly.
 Their voice carries great weight in the kingdom.
 - **Seneschals**: _Dr.
 Horatia Confi_, first order.
-She discovered the _Map of the Dead_, and brought it to her masters.
+Discovered the _Map of the Dead_.
 Stats as human (WIL 15).
 - **Agenda**: **Destroy**.
 The _Guild_ has long been at war with the _Holy Order of Yix_ (figuratively and otherwise) for over a century.
 It is time their ignorant sect was brought to its knees. _The Order_ is currently favored by the monarchy, but that could all change.
-  - _Dr.
-Confi_ hires a skilled party, and (using the map) lead them to the _Gates of the Underworld_.
+  - Hire a skilled party, and lead them to the _Gates of the Underworld_. _Dr.
+Confi_ will lead the expedition.
-  - Travel through the lands of the dead in search of the _Order_'s founder, and force him to reveal his secrets.
+  - Travel through the lands of the dead in search of the _Order_'s founder, and force their to reveal an ancient secret.
-  - Reveal the founder's secrets - including his true identity - to the monarchy.
+  - Reveal the founder's secrets - including their true identity - to the monarchy.
 Tie up any loose ends, including witnesses.
 - **Obstacle**: **Rotten From Within**.
 The _Guild_ has received legitimate intelligence that a well-placed operative moves within their ranks, and is aware of the coming operation.

 ### Faction Rules